Nikon D7000 vs Pentax K-5

 Body comparison: Nikon D7000 vs Pentax K-5

 An illustration of the physical size and weight of the Nikon D7000 and the Pentax K-5 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D7000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-5 is notably smaller (8 percent) than the Nikon D7000.
 Moreover, the K-5 is slightly lighter (3 percent) than the D7000.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.